zzzz465/Rimworld-automatic-mod-sorter/readme.md

-nothing refer to mod conflict, and no hugslib require. and always put mod under 'A dog said...' and 'Giddy up! core' 'A dog said...' is the Core mod in other mod. so it will be in 3~6. and also giddy-up! core is the Core mod. so it will be in 3~6. so finally, this mod add lots of animals, but it doesn't modify game too much. so 'Megafuana' will get 14~15.
+nothing refer to mod conflict, and no hugslib require. and always put mod under 'A dog said...' and 'Giddy up! core' 'A dog said...' is the Core mod in other mod. so it will be in 3 to 6. and also giddy-up! core is the Core mod. so it will be in 3 to 6. so finally, this mod add lots of animals, but it doesn't modify game too much. so 'Megafuana' will get 14 to 15.

 if you have trobule when you add sub mod. you can use PRIME NUMBER to add it.
 example:
-Rimsenal is a huge mod, so it will be in 9~12. (it is core mod so It should be set close to 9.)
+Rimsenal is a huge mod, so it will be in 9 to 12. (it is core mod so It should be set close to 9.)
 "rimsenal : federation", "rimsenal : feral" is a sub-mod of Rimsenal Core. so it will go to 9.1, 9.2, 9.xx or 10.(It is actually in 10.)